Become a Medical Assistant

 Sample Clinical and Administrative Medical Assistant Degree Program Schedule

-Our Clinical Medical Assistant Certificate program is a 48.5 quarter-credit program that is available in a 4-quarter (12 month) course sequence.
+Our Clinical Medical Assistant Certificate program is a 48.5-quarter-credit program that is available in a 4-quarter (12-month) course sequence.
 Classes at Swedish Institute’s Medical Assistant School are offered in the evening to accommodate students who work during the day.
 Through this program, you will gain an understanding of how to perform clinical and office tasks such as taking vitals.
-The training includes a 200-hour off-site externship in an outpatient/ambulatory setting in your final quarter where you will gain real-world medical assisting exposure.
+The medical assistant training includes a 200-hour off-site externship in an outpatient/ambulatory setting in your final quarter where you will gain real-world medical assisting exposure.

 Graduates of the Clinical Medical Assistant program receive a certificate that is authorized by the New York State Board of Regents.
 Swedish Institute’s Clinical Medical Assistant Graduates who decide they’d like to further their education are eligible to enroll in our Clinical and Administrative Medical Assistant degree program.

-Our Clinical and Administrative Medical Assistant Degree program is a 90 quarter-credit program that is available in both a 6-quarter (18 month) course sequence and a 7-quarter (21-month) course sequence.
-Classes are offered during the day and evening, and scheduling varies each quarter.
-Through this program, you will gain an understanding of how to perform clinical and office tasks, such as taking vital signs, reading lab results, phlebotomy/hematology techniques, 12-lead electrocardiography (ECG), basic pharmacology, patient care, and medical record-keeping.
+Our Clinical and Administrative Medical Assistant Degree program is a 90-quarter-credit program that is available in both a 6-quarter (18-month) course sequence and a 7-quarter (21-month) course sequence.
+Medical Assistant classes are offered during the day and evening, and scheduling varies each quarter.
+Through medical assistant training, you will gain an understanding of how to perform clinical and office tasks, such as taking vital signs, reading lab results, phlebotomy/hematology techniques, 12-lead electrocardiography (ECG), basic pharmacology, patient care, and medical record-keeping.

-You will also gain valuable real-world experience prior to graduation through a 200-hour off-site externship in an outpatient/ambulatory setting in your final quarter.
+You will also gain valuable real-world experience prior to graduation from the Medical Assistant program through a 200-hour off-site externship in an outpatient/ambulatory setting in your final quarter.